co-bri/lamport/terraform-aws/README.md

 https://www.terraform.io/intro/getting-started/install.html

 Note that terraform will setup everything in the current directory.
-Keep only files for one setup in the directory
-Use "terraform plan" to see what it will set up
+Keep only files for one setup in the directory, e.g. lamportaws.tf Use "terraform plan" to see what it will set up

 ###Set up these env variables for logging